WHAT'S NEW ON CORPWATCH

 The new website will feature weekly updates and regular investigative

-features from our new military researcher, Adam Clay Thompson, based
+features from our new military researcher, Adam Clay Thompson, based in

 Washington DC.
-A special "Focus on Iraq" section will provide
+A special "Focus on Iraq" section will provide the latest

 news about companies profiting from the continued occupation of that